tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-News-Search/nodejs.md

         });
         ```

-    3. Ha egy **záró** jelző t jelez, a JSON és a fejlécek megtekinthetők.
+    3. Ha a **végpont** jelzője be van jelezve, a JSON és a fejlécek is megtekinthetők.

         ```javascript
         response.on('end', function () {